ardhika23/inventory_list/README.md

     I needed to create a new app within my Django project.
 Here's the process I followed:
   - Ran the following command: `python manage.py startapp main`.
 This command created a new app named "main" within my project.
-  - Add `'main'` on the list of existing applications in settings.py.
+  - Add `'main'` to the list of existing applications in settings.py.
   - Create folder `templates` inside `main` also `main.html` inside the folder.

 3. **Creating a URL routing configuration to access the 'main' app**